What is new car replacement insurance?

 Yes.
 You can choose up to a 60-month plan depending on the length of the policy.
 Pay by credit card or direct debit from your account.

-When do I need vehicle replacement insurance?
+When do I need new car replacement insurance?

 If you have a loan or lease on your vehicle you will need to keep making those payments even if it is a write-off.
 Your primary car insurance likely will not cover any additional payments owed on your vehicle.